twilson63/permaweb-cookbook/docs/src/getting-started/README.md

 # Cooking with the Permaweb

-The Permaweb Cookbook is a developer resource that provides the essential concepts and references for buiding applications on the Permaweb.
+The Permaweb Cookbook is a developer resource that provides the essential concepts and references for building applications on the Permaweb.
 Each concept and reference will focus on specific aspects of the Permaweb development ecosystem while providing additional details and usage examples.

 ## Developers